 The famished and excited face when we saw what was presented at the table.
 Incidentally, this falls on the day of our anniversary, and we spent it cruising along the coast of Milos on a boat tour.

-This is one of the most photographed spot of the island.
+This is one of the most photographed spot of Milos island in Greece.

-It is no wonder, for it is not common to see smooth limestone rocks that make up this Milos beach.
+It is no wonder, for it is not common to see smooth limestone rocks that make up this Milos, Greece beach.
 Those rocks are eroded by time, wind and salt water, and have small and huge hollows all over them.

 Sarakiniko is not the most accessible beaches in Milos, Greece.
 The walk to the beach is not difficult, but you do have to park your car high up near the road and then walk down a foot path to reach the sea.